 A historical and visual anthropologist/anthropological historian and art historian, her seven books and over ninety articles and chapters address a wide spectrum of interdisciplinary subjects ranging from the 17th century to the present.
 Although her primary area specialty is Japan, where she has lived for over two decades, Robertson has also worked in Sri Lanka (1982-1992) and since 1997 has been working in Israel as well.
 Her topics of research include nativist and social rectification movements, agrarianism, sex and gender systems and ideologies, mass and popular culture, nostalgia and internationalization, urbanism, the place of Japan in Anthropology, sexuality and suicide, theater and performance, votive and folk art, imperialism and colonialism, eugenics and bioethics, and technology and robotics.
 Robertson’s publications have been translated into Finnish, French, German, Hebrew, Japanese, Korean, and Spanish.
 She has taught graduate and undergraduate courses on anthropological history, theories, and methods; non-western colonialisms; art, identity, and anthropology; bio-art; genes and genealogies; human-robot interactions; image-based ethnography and visual literacy; mass and popular cultures; ethnic diversity in Japan; sex, gender and sexuality; and Japanese culture and society, among other subjects.

 Robertson resides in Seattle and is currently researching, writing, and editing articles on: the cultural history of Japanese eugenics; art, science, and technology; sex-gender systems; demystifying “artificial intelligence” and “autonomy”; and the various dimensions of human-robot interaction in Japan and elsewhere.
 An extension of her fieldwork and archival research on robotics includes a critical exploration of affective AI and embodied intimacy along with an investigation of the problems of algorithmic abstraction and the associated lack of nuance and intersectionality in AI applications.
 In addition, a new Japan-based project explores technologies of childbirth from the 1920s to 2020s.
-Robertson’s most recent book is Robo Sapiens Japanicus: Robots, Gender, Family and the Japanese Nation (University of California Press, 2018); a Korean edition (Nulmin Books Publishers, Seoul) with a new preface is forthcoming in 2023 and an updated Japanese edition is in progress.
+Robertson’s most recent book is Robo Sapiens Japanicus: Robots, Gender, Family and the Japanese Nation (University of California Press, 2018); a Korean edition (Nulmin Books Publishers, Seoul) with a new preface is forthcoming and an updated Japanese edition is in progress.
 In addition to her academic work, she makes collages, watercolors, serigraphs, ceramics, and oil paintings (www.biwahamistudio.com).

 (I acknowledge and respect the Coast Salish, Duwamish, Muckleshoot, Stillaguamish, and Suquamish peoples on whose traditional territory the community of West Seattle now stands, and whose historical relationships with the land continue to this day.)